lucasmoc47/starwars_app/README.md

-A simple dynamic routing exercise.
+A simple dynamic routing and data fetching exercise.